What Should I Do If I Receive a Divorce Petition?

 Defend the Divorce

 If you do not agree with the divorce petition, you still need to complete the Acknowledgement of Service form and send it back to the Court within 8 days, but you need to complete the section for defending the divorce.
-After this, you will need to complete an Answer to a Divorce Petition form, giving the reasons for defending the divorce and pay a £245 fee to the Court.
+After this, you will need to complete an Answer to a Divorce Petition form, giving the reasons for defending the divorce and pay the Court fee.
 If you decide to use a Divorce Solicitor to represent you, they will complete this paperwork on your behalf.

 Start Your Own Divorce Petition

 Your third option is to start your own divorce petition.
 You may want to do this because you have evidence of adultery or unreasonable behaviour from your husband or wife.
-If you decide to do this, you should complete the Divorce Petition Form (or instruct your Solicitor to) and pay the Court fee of £410.
+If you decide to do this, you should complete the Divorce Petition Form (or instruct your Solicitor to) and pay the Court fee.